AdamGleave/HermesCache/README.txt

     #  }

 When we want to tag a cache entry, first we need to create the tag entries.
-Each tag is represented by a its own entry.
-Value of a tag entry is set to random value each time tag is created.
+Each tag is represented by its own entry.
+Value of tag entry is set to random value each time tag is created.
 Once all tags values exist, they are joined and hashed.
 Tag hash is added to cache entry key.

 Once we want to invalidate tagged entries we just need to remove the tag entry.
-Without any of tag value tag hash was created with, it is impossible to construct the entry key so the tagged cache entries become inaccessible thus invalidated.
+Without any of tag values tag hash was created with, it is impossible to construct the entry key so the tagged cache entries become inaccessible thus invalidated.
 As usually a feature built on-top of another feature adds complexity.

 Speed.
 All operations become O(n) where *n* is number of entry tags.
 However since we can rarely need more than a few dozens of tags, practically it is still O(1).
-Tag entry operations are batched so there're following implication on number of network operations:
+Tag entry operations are batched so the implications on number of network operations go as follow:

   * ``set`` – 3x backend calls (``get`` + 2 * ``set``) in worst case.
 Average is expected to be 2x when
     all used tag entries are created.